Evelyn Ruth Staudinger

 This book project focuses uniquely on the collaborative work of masons and stained-glass artists in the design of a sacred performative space (choir and ambulatory) in 13th-century France.
 Constructed in the mid years of the century and contemporary with Ste.-Chapelle, the east end of St.-Julien, which still retains 9 of its magnificent ambulatory windows, was among the earliest examples of one of the most important artistic movements in medieval France, Rayonnant architecture.
 Characterized by diaphanous screens of slender mullions and myriad panels of stained glass, this style heralded the primacy of colored light and symbolic connotations of the divine, helping to propel the medieval glazier to center stage.
 The main thrust of my project is a multivalent approach toward glass and architecture that will uncover inter-relationships not previously seen by medieval scholars, who, with few exceptions, rarely work in both media.
 Ultimately, my goal is to define a series of symbiotic relationships between architecture and glass that will counter the more commonly held view that glaziers and masons worked largely independent of one another, even at Ste.-Chapelle.
 In addition, rather than the image of the glazier as “sub-contractor” to the mason, whose single greatest interaction was receiving an accurate template of the window opening, I will show, using digital light meters, that key design decisions, like the importance of light in defining architecture and space, were made in tandem in order to construct the magical spaces that define mid-13th century France.
 My work, which centers on the earliest parts of St.-Julien, its Rayonnant ambulatory and chapels, will provide a standard for research in medieval architecture and glass, and lead to the first book to focus primarily on the nexus between these two media during this period.

-I adore teaching, particularly courses pertaining to Romanesque and Gothic as well as Early Medieval and Northern Renaissance Art.
+I adore teaching, particularly courses pertaining to Romanesque and Gothic as well as Early Medieval, Northern Renaissance Art and the History of Prints.
 My goal is to help each student come closer to analyzing objects and monuments through the lens of medieval Europe rather than contemporary America.
 In an age when skyscrapers were non-existent and images were hardly ubiquitous, the dizzying height of a Gothic cathedral or the intricate lines of an Irish manuscript page were truly breathtaking.
 To this end my students "build" Chartres Cathedral, create a manuscript illumination, debate as iconoclasts and iconodules, and imagine themselves as characters and audience in the late medieval panel painting, The Isenheim Altarpiece, by Grünewald.

 My Castles and Cathedrals course is uniquely connected to Cell Biology in Wheaton's innovative Connections Curriculum.
 Joined together on the premise that structures, whether built by humans or built by nature share in the same structural principles, our courses introduce a series of "Rules to Build By" that cells and cathedrals abide by.
 If they don't, we introduce labs that focus on what happens when this does not occur, and medieval buildings fall down.
 Students come to know my "mantra" early on in class, "Medieval Art is Cool!"